Avoid spicy foods, and keep some dazzle in your diet with low-fat sauces and fresh herbs.

 What is GERD?

 Medications to treat GERD reduce stomach acid.
 Antacid pills and liquids have been around the longest.
-More recently, proton-pump inhibitors (PPIs), such as omeprazole (Prilosec) or lansoprazole (Prevacid), and H2 blockers, such as cimetidine (Tagamet) or ranitidine (Zantac), have become available, many over the counter.
-Long-term use of PPIs is linked to a risk of bone fractures, low vitamin B12, and pneumonia.
-Some recent studies have suggested that long-term PPI use may increase the risk of dementia, heart attack, and chronic kidney disease, although this has not been proved.
+Proton-pump inhibitors (PPIs), such as omeprazole (Prilosec) or lansoprazole (Prevacid), and H2 blockers, such as cimetidine (Tagamet) or famotidine (Pepcid), are available over the counter.